SJCooper/lets-go-walkies/README.md

 ### Validator Testing

 MAKE SURE TO DO THE VALIDATOR CHECKS AGAIN ONCE ALL SITE FEATURES ARE IMPLIMENTED!!!!!!
+ADD SCREENSHOTS OF ALL VALIDATOR SCORES FOR ALL PAGES

 - HTML
   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)